Location icon symbolizing a map pin or geographic marker.

 Digital Tools & Apps: Increasing Utilization and Profits

 Connectivity turns simple vehicles into managed assets.
-Companion apps and telematics give owners visibility into charge, route efficiency, and diagnostics, helping fleets increase uptime and earnings.
+Companion apps and telematics give owners visibility into state of charge, route efficiency, idle time, and basic diagnostics.
+For fleets, this data supports preventive maintenance, fair driver benchmarking, and optimized charging windows.
+Even small insights—like which route produces the most trips per hour—compound into higher daily trip counts and better earnings.

 Policy, Incentives, and Market Trends